-At this point, it’s also worth noting that, should your organisation suffer a breach and decide that it does not meet the criteria needed to report it, you are still expected to formally document the justification for this decision should it be challenged in the future.
+At this point, it’s also worth noting that, should your organisation suffer a data protection breach and decide that it does not meet the criteria needed to report it, you are still expected to formally document the justification for this decision should it be challenged in the future.

 Example GDPR personal data breaches that need to be reported to ICO and any affected individuals